-We at Safeline Environmental carry out all types and sizes of surveys, a recent Dudley Asbestos Survey was completed by Safeline to a domestic property, a lovely old couple that were having an update to their home before they retired.
+We at Safeline Environmental carry out all types and sizes of surveys, a recent Dudley Asbestos Survey was completed by Safeline to a domestic property, a lovely old couple that was having an update to their home before they retired.

-On site, the survey highlighted small amounts of asbestos in the home, and the home owners asked the question about leaving asbestos in place if it remained undisturbed.
+On-site, the survey highlighted small amounts of asbestos in the home, and the homeowners asked the question about leaving asbestos in place if it remained undisturbed.

 The advice from the HSE (Health and Safety Executive) is as follows;-

 “Do not try to repair or remove any asbestos materials yourself if you have not had any training for non-licensed asbestos work.
 You can seek advice from an environmental health officer at your local authority/council (see the Directgov website).

 If you are sure (or strongly suspect) that your home contains asbestos materials then it is often best to leave them where they are – especially if they are in good condition and unlikely to get damaged.
 You should check the condition of the materials from time to time to make sure they haven’t been damaged or started to deteriorate.”